|Nutritional Guidelines (per serving)|

 Tips and Variations

-- Quick Basic Barbecue Sauce - In a saucepan combine 1 cup of ketchup, 1/4 cup of molasses, 3 tablespoons of brown sugar, 1/3 cup of cider vinegar, 2 tablespoons of tomato paste, 1 teaspoon of onion powder, and a dash each of cayenne pepper and black pepper.
-Bring to a simmer over low heat.
-Simmer for 5 to 6 minutes, or until thickened.
+If you would like to make your own barbecue sauce but don't have a lot of time or ingredients, you can quickly throw together a basic recipe.
+In a saucepan combine 1 cup of ketchup, 1/4 cup of molasses, 3 tablespoons of brown sugar, 1/3 cup of cider vinegar, 2 tablespoons of tomato paste, 1 teaspoon of onion powder, and a dash each of cayenne pepper and black pepper.
+Bring to a simmer over low heat and simmer for 5 to 6 minutes, or until thickened.
 Makes about 2 cups of barbecue sauce.